 It was there all along

-6 months post-partum, my doctor notice a lump on my throat.
+6 months post-partum, my doctor noticed a lump on my throat.
 We waited out breast-feeding, let the hormones settle.
 We ultra-sounded, we biopsied.
 It was a benign mass on my thyroid, something to monitor.
 Nothing to take care of with an infant at home.
-Of course it stayed with me, in this limbo.
+Of course it stayed with me, both literally and in limbo.

-We just did the thing, a few days ago.
+We just did the thing, less than a week ago.
 I walked myself in.
-“There’s no one here with you” I kept getting asked?
-“No”.
-And that was ok.
-There was no fear; I had done the preparation work.
+“There’s no one here with you?”
+I kept getting asked.
+“No.” And that was ok.
+I had done the preparation work and all of it felt settled and peaceful.

 It went well despite “minor complications,” which, depending on who you ask, were a little more eventful than that, but overall, a success.
 The breathwork, mantras, meditation paid off.

 The masses we had been watching?
-Benign.
+Benign, as we’d known.
 But on the organ itself, separate from all of that, there it was.
 Cancer.
 It was there all along.
-Not something we had seen beforehand.
+Not something we had seen or predicted.
 Contained.
 And now completely removed.
 And, admittedly, a lot easier to look at in the eye in hindsight.

 That was the moment the whole thing landed.
 Because suddenly, “why now?” wasn’t a question anymore.
 There.
 Quietly.
 The entire time.
-Something in me had clocked it.
+Not seen or predicted, but something in me had clocked it.

-Right before the surgery, a friend said to me, “What do you mean you won’t feel different?
-Your body wakes up every day with something foreign in your throat - in the space of your voice, your truth, your expression.
-Imagine not having that there.”
+Before the surgery, a friend said to me, “What do you mean you won’t feel different?
+Your body wakes up every day with something foreign in your throat - in the space of your voice, your truth, your self-expression.
+Imagine not having that there.
+Imagine the possibility.”

 At the time, I understood it intellectually.